Superman: Abilities and weaknesses

 Superman can project and perceive X-rays via his eyes, which allows him to see through objects.
 He first uses this power in Action Comics #11 (1939).
 Certain materials such as lead can block his X-ray vision.

 Superman can project beams of heat from his eyes which are hot enough to melt steel.
 He first used this power in Superman #59 (1949) by applying his X-ray vision at its highest intensity.
 In later stories, this ability is simply called "heat vision".

 Superman can hear sounds that are too faint for a human to hear, and at frequencies outside the human hearing range.
 This ability was introduced in Action Comics #11 (1939).

 Since Action Comics #20 (1940), Superman possesses superhuman breath, which enables him to inhale or blow huge amounts of air, as well as holding his breath indefinitely to remain underwater or space without adverse effects.
 He has a significant focus of his breath's intensity to the point of freezing targets by blowing on them.
-The "freeze breath" was first demonstrated in Superman #129 (1959).Action Comics #1 (1938) explained that Superman's strength was common to all Kryptonians because they were a species "millions of years advanced of our own".
+The "freeze breath" was first demonstrated in Superman #129 (1959).

+Action Comics #1 (1938) explained that Superman's strength was common to all Kryptonians because they were a species "millions of years advanced of our own".
 In the first newspaper strips, Jor-El is shown running and leaping like Superman, and his wife survives a building collapsing on her.
 Later stories explained they evolved superhuman strength simply because of Krypton's higher gravity.
 Superman #146 (1961) established that Superman's abilities other than strength (flight, durability, etc.) are activated by the light of Earth's yellow sun.
-In Action Comics #300 (1963), all of his powers including strength are activated by yellow sunlight and can be deactivated by red sunlight similar to that of Krypton's sun.
+This was shortly changed to all of his powers including strength being activated by yellow sunlight and deactivated by red sunlight similar to that of Krypton's sun.

+Weaknesses

 Exposure to green kryptonite radiation nullifies Superman's powers and incapacitates him with pain and nausea; prolonged exposure will eventually kill him.
 Although green kryptonite is the most commonly seen form, writers have introduced other forms over the years: such as red, gold, blue, white, and black, each with peculiar effects.
 Gold kryptonite, for instance, nullifies Superman's powers but otherwise does not harm him.
 Kryptonite first appeared in a 1943 episode of the radio serial.
 It first appeared in comics in Superman #61 (Dec.
 1949).

 Superman is also vulnerable to magic.
 Enchanted weapons and magical spells affect Superman as easily as they would a normal human.
 This weakness was established in Superman #171 (1964).